Asbestos minerals were previously heavily mined in the United States (U.S.) for use in construction, roofing, and insulation.

 Environmental asbestos exposure

-Besides occupational exposure to asbestos, communities can experience asbestos exposure within their environment.
+Besides occupational asbestos exposure, communities can experience asbestos exposure within their environment.
 How does environmental asbestos exposure occur?

 Historical Cases of Environmental Asbestos Exposure